-Make sure to allow plenty of time to visit the various attractions, including the museum, the Edmund Fitzgerald Museum and Exhibit, aquariums, and crews’ quarters.
+Make sure to allow plenty of time to visit the various attractions, including the many museum exhibits, the Edmund Fitzgerald Memorial and Exhibit, multiple aquariums, and crews’ quarters.
 You can walk around the entire ship, from the engine room to captain’s bridge!
-Throughout the great ship, the various museum exhibits hold an eclectic collection of Great Lakes memorabilia which will appeal to a wide variety of audiences.
+Throughout the great freighter, the various museum exhibits hold an eclectic collection of Great Lakes memorabilia, appealing to a wide variety of audiences.

-The Edmund Fitzgerald Memorial and Exhibit is a very unique sight that must be experienced at least once in your life.
-The Museum Ship Valley Camp holds two of the actual lifeboats from the SS Edmund Fitzgerald, in fact, two of the very few major artifacts recovered after its’ tragic sinking.
-In addition to these historic lifeboats, experience an hour-long presentation about the events of November 10, 1975, which caused the tragic loss of one of the Great Lakes’ largest freighters.
+The Edmund Fitzgerald Memorial and Exhibit is a very unique sight that must be explored at least once in your life.
+Experience an hour-long presentation about the events of November 10, 1975 which caused the tragic loss of one of the Great Lakes’ largest freighters.
+The Museum Ship Valley Camp holds two of the actual lifeboats from the SS Edmund Fitzgerald.
+In fact, those are two of the very few major artifacts recovered after its’ tragic sinking.

 As a freighter that once housed a crew of 29 men in her cabins, the Museum Ship Valley Camp opens up her Captain’s Quarters and plain accommodations to explorers of all ages.
 Visitors are able to witness firsthand the lifestyle of Great Lakes sailors that lived and worked aboard this great ship.

 For more information on the Museum Ship Valley Camp please visit HERE.